Boxy Pixel Game Boy Advance Backlight Assembly Guide

 Next, remove the thin sheet metal from the rear housing held by 4 Philips drive fasteners shown below circled in red.

-Flex cable is released and ready to be removed.
+The flex cable is released and ready to be removed.

 Next, remove the Philips drive fasteners holding the Nintendo PCB.
 Set the PCB aside for now.